 - Language Proficiency Requirements for Native Speakers of English:

-- 12 credit hours in a Language Other Than English (LOTE).
+- 12 post-secondary credit hours in a Language Other than English (LOTE), or an approved equivalency, in a single language.

 - Language Proficiency Requirements for Non-native Speakers of English: